-Buying expensive-looking handbags on the high street is still—even in 2019—really difficult.
-I think it's best to go one of two ways: Either opt for something really minimal (and ideally made of suede or leather) or choose to indulge the wilder trends and cuter, novelty styles on a budget.
+Buying expensive-looking handbags on the high street is still—even in 2021—really difficult.
+I think it's best to go one of two ways: Either opt for something really minimal (and ideally made of suede or leather) or choose to indulge the wilder trends and cuter styles on a budget.
 Sometimes it's tricky to tell whether a beaded bag cost you £500 or £25, for example.

 COS's bag offering has really improved over the last few seasons, with super-minimal leather and fabric styles that you could easily trick someone into thinking they're from The Row.
 No joke!